bendotbike/hwy-bot/README.md

 ## .env file
 Register your Twitter account as a developer account on Twitter and get the following info for this file.

-Create in the same directory as you saved this repo.
+Create in the same directory as you saved this repo. ```$ touch .env``` Be sure not to upgrade this file to version control.
 ```
 consumer_key="YOUR_CONSUMER_KEY"
 consumer_secret="YOUR_CONSUMER_SECRET"